stephaniemagdic/flashcards/README.md

 ### Project Challenges
- * Towards the end of the project, I ran into an error with NPM that would not allow me to run my last test.
-There isn't an abundance of documentation on this error and cannot be debugged easily without uninstalling and reinstalling node, but it is a helpful issue to run into when working with node as it can throw some unexpected errors.
+ * Towards the end of the project, I ran into an error with npm that would not allow me to run my last test.
+There isn't an abundance of documentation on this error and cannot be debugged easily without uninstalling and reinstalling node, but it is a helpful issue to run into as node can throw some unexpected errors.
+I have learned to run npm install to fix issues and dig when I find those error messages.
- * I learn so much from classmates, but spend a lot of time collaborating to help others which took me away from working on extensions, but I would also absolutely put this in the win category as well, because collaboration and community is very important and we all learn by helping eachother out.
-Go possums. <3
+ * I learn so much from classmates, but spent a lot of time collaborating to help others which took me away from working on extensions.
+However I would absolutely put this in the win category as well, because collaboration and community are very important and we all learn by helping eachother out.
+Plus it's more fun that way. `Go possums. <3`

 ### Project Wins
- * I learned about inquirer and starting to simulate waiting to fetch data from a user through the CLI API.
-This will help with our next project where we will be working with fetch requests.
+ * I learned about Inquirer and worked with a project that simulated using data recieved from the user through the CLI API to work with asynchronous JavaScript.
+This will help with our next project where we will be working with fetch requests and a web API.
- * Because I looked at this project early, I was really able to spend a more significant amount of time helping others to debug their code, especially during the curnch time as the deadline approached..
+ * Because I looked at this project early, I was really able to spend a more significant amount of time helping others to debug their code, especially during crunch time as the deadline approached.